Club Puebla: 21st century

 Quiroga.
-The starting line up: were Lupe "La Pantera Rosa", Walter Vílchez, "El Ruso" Zalmogilny, Quiroga, Adrian Sánchez, "El Bola", Velázquez, Noriega, Hugo Ruíz, Orlando Rincón, Mateo Figoli.
+The starting line up: were Lupe "La Pantera Rosa", Walter Vílchez, "El Ruso" Zalmogilny, Quiroga, Adrián Sánchez, "El Bola", Velázquez, Noriega, Hugo Ruíz, Orlando Rincón and Mateo Figoli.

-At the end off the Apertura 2007, Puebla FC was once again involved in scandal.
-Then a Mexican newspaper company stated that the club had been sold to a Brazilian businessman, Aurelio Almeida, owner of the Brazilian club Real Brazil.
+At the end off the Apertura 2007, Puebla was once again involved in scandal.
+Then, a Mexican newspaper company stated that the club had been sold to a Brazilian businessman, Aurelio Almeida, owner of the Brazilian club Real Brazil.
 A day after this came to surface, owner Francisco Bernat held a conference where he stated that the club had not being sold, claiming that his signature had been forged.
-After weeks of speculations, it was on 21 November when it was decided that the contract and signatures were not valid.
+After weeks of speculations, it was on November 21 when it was decided that the contract and signatures were not valid.

-In the 2008 Clausura, the club made a complete reconstruction, with 12 new players including: Gilberto Mora, Melvin Brown, Felipe Ayala, Javier Cámpora and Nicolas Olivera.
+In the Clausura 2008, the club made a complete reconstruction, with 12 new players including: Gilberto Mora, Melvin Brown, Felipe Ayala, Javier Cámpora and Nicolas Olivera.
 It would seem that the club would not have any problem avoiding relegation, but at mid-tournament, the club had fallen to the bottom.
-So, manager José Luis Sánchez Solà "El Chelis" was fired.
+So, manager José Luis Sánchez Solá "El Chelis" was fired.
 This stirred up problems with the fans and the players, leading to the board of directors reversing the decision.
-With the manager back in the club, they beat their direct opponent in relegation, Tiburones Rojos in Veracruz.
-In the 16th round the club officially avoided regulation after Veracruz had lost to Pumas UNAM.
+With the manager back in the club, they beat their direct opponent in relegation, Tiburones Rojos de Veracruz in the city of Veracruz.
+In the 16th round the club officially avoided regulation after Veracruz had lost to Pumas.
 In the last game played in Puebla, the club faced Atlante and drew 2–2, which kept them out of the play-off that year.

-In the 2008 Apertura the club managed 15 points by means of 2 wins, 9 draws and 6 losses.
+In the Apertura 2008, the club managed 15 points by means of 2 wins, 9 draws and 6 losses.
 Mario Carrillo took over as coach after José Luis Sánchez Solá was let go.
-In mid tournament Mario Carrillo separated long time club players Álvaro González and Joaquín Velázquez from the club, with the excuse of not attending a psychic reading by his personal psychic Mama Tona.
+In mid tournament, Mario Carrillo separated long time club players Álvaro González and Joaquín Velázquez from the club, with the excuse of not attending a psychic reading by his personal psychic Mama Tona.
 At the end of the tournament, both players were released, and weeks later, Mario Carrillo was replaced once again by José Luis Sánchez Solá.